Plants used in today and in traditional herbal medicine

 “A great book and the one I’ve been waiting for – scientific, accessible and eminently useable.”
 Bunny Guinness

-This pilot trial was carried out with the Bodyworks Centre in Hexham, Ross Menzies and Dilston Physic Garden Phytomedicine (- with free access to the artcle for 50 days from 16/01/18: https://authors.elsevier.com/a/1WKow3MpM~UwSs)
+This 2015 pilot clinical trial was carried out with the Bodyworks Centre in Hexham and Dilston Physic Garden and is published in the journal Phytomedicine.

 A randomised double-blind placebo-controlled pilot trial of a combined extract of sage, rosemary and melissa, traditional herbal medicines, on the enhancement of memory in normal healthy subjects, including influence of age

 Our wondrous St John’s Wort Serpent has just arrived.
 Hypericum perforatum is a plant with holes in its leaves.
 It acquired its common English name, St John’ s wort (SJW), as it flowers in midsummer (this Sunday) on the day of John the Baptist.
 So it is truly a holy plant!
 The ancients believed the plant would exorcise the devil – that was the metaphor used when people felt depressed – they thought they were possessed.
 So the old story of the magic has kept the medicinal use of the plant going all these years up to modern times when SJW is used as an antidepressant herbal medicine.